 £40.00

-3TTT Paris-Roubaix drop handlebars, hailing from Italy and in production from the 1980s to the 1990s.
-Made from aluminium and weighing in at 305 grams.
+Suntour Winner freewheel, hailing from Japan and dating back to 1988.
+Made from aluminium/steel and weighing in at 307 grams.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 TECHNICAL INFO